pwfrank/st/README.md

 Adds a vim-like text selection mode that does not require the use of the mouse.

 Enter mode: `alt-esc`
+`h, j, k, l`   move cursor left/down/up/right
+`!, _, *`      move cursor to the middle of the line/column/screen
+`Backspace, $` move cursor to the beginning/end of the line `PgUp, PgDown` move cursor to the beginning/end of the column `Home, End`    move cursor to the top/bottom left corner of the screen `/, ?`         activate input mode and search up/down `n, N`         repeat last search, up/down
+`s`            toggle move/selection mode
+`t`            toggle regular/rectangular selection type `Return`       quit keyboard_select, keeping the highlight of the selection `Escape`       quit keyboard_select

 ### st-scrollback
 Allows scrolling upwards to view previous output.
 Diff with st.h amended with correct context to apply patch